-Invited paper: "On Adventure as Shock and Awe Narrative," to be delivered at the conference "Adventure: Violence and Narrative Form," the annual conference of the Deutsche Forschungsgemeinschaft Research Unit "Philology of Adventure" (FOR 2568) at Ludwig Maximilian University in Munich on January 19-21, 2023.
+"On Adventure as Shock and Awe Narrative," invited paper presented at the annual conference of the Deutsche Forschungsgemeinschaft Research Unit "Philology of Adventure" (FOR 2568) titled "Adventure: Violence and Narrative Form," at Ludwig Maximilian University in Munich ton January 19, 2023.

-"Neomedievalism as Allegory: A Reflection on Fredric Jameson's Allegory and Ideology (2019)," paper presented at the annual conference of the International Society for the Study of Medievalism at Appalachian State University, October 22, 2022.
+"Neomedievalism as Allegory: A Reflection on Fredric Jameson's Allegory and Ideology (2019)," invited paper presented at the annual conference of the International Society for the Study of Medievalism at Appalachian State University, October 22, 2022.